EESSI/docs/docs/site_build/site_cvmfs.md

 !!! note

     The recommended CVMFS setup requires a fair amount of machines.
 If this is more than you can afford, there are some tricks you can pull.

+    1. Reuse the same proxies you set up to proxy upstream EESSI to also proxy your local site-specific CVMFS repository.
-First, you can combine each proxy with a Stratum 1 on the same machine, only use the proxies for proxy-ing upstream EESSI, and simply have your clients contact your site-specific Stratum 1's directly (without proxy).
+    2. Deploy your site-specific Stratum 1's on the same machines that proxy upstream EESSI.
+Don't configure the proxies to proxy your site-specific CVMFS repository, but simply have your clients contact your site-specific Stratum 1's directly (without proxy).
 In this scenario, you can achieve load-balancing by configuring half your clients with `CVMFS_SERVER_URL="<instance_1>;<instance_2>"` and half with `CVMFS_SERVER_URL="<instance_2>;<instance_1>"`, where `instance_1` and `instance_2` are the IPs of your Stratum 1's.
-Finally, you can even use the Stratum 0 instead of a second Stratum 1.
+    3. You can even use the Stratum 0 instead of a second Stratum 1 (even in addition to (1) or (2)).
 Note that this has security implications, as it means your Stratum 0 needs to be directly accessible to your clients.
 This is a potential concern: if there are vulnarebilities in the Stratum 0 software, end-users may be able to push (malicious) software in there.

 An extensive [tutorial](https://cvmfs-contrib.github.io/cvmfs-tutorial-2021/) is available that teaches how to setup each of these machines, and how to configure the clients to use the relevant Stratum 1's and proxies.
-Below, we will summarize some of the key steps, and point out things that are specifically relevant for this setup.
+Below, we will summarize some of the key steps, and point out things that are specifically relevant for the site-specific CVMFS setup.

 ### Setting up your Stratum 0